data-engineers-id/basecamp/README.md

 4. Collaborate in Open Source for Indonesia needs.
 5. Collaborate with major Data technology company to provide sustainable and agnostics approach of big data implementation

-# Where we're hangout ?
+# Where to find us ?

 ## Telegram